 There are no simple, objective measures which can be used to assess your AS

 With conditions such as rheumatoid arthritis (RA), rheumatologists rely a great deal on markers in the blood.
-These closely correlate to the symptoms people with RA experience.
+These closely match the symptoms people with RA experience.

 In AS, rheumatologists don't put too much emphasis on inflammatory markers in the blood as these often don't closely mirror symptoms.